TheresaLui/SelfHelpContent_v2/articles/partnercenter/pricing-offers-activate-software.md

 # Help with downloading or activating customer software

-Doucments related to how to manage and activate software after you purchase it.
+Documents related to how to manage and activate software after you purchase it.

 ## **Recommended Documents**